Social media and psychology: Parenting in the Age of Social Media

-The accessibility and vastness of social media can make it difficult for parents to mange their children's behavior and safety, which is why researchers recommend parents establish healthy habits in regards to social media usage to protect them.
+The accessibility and vastness of social media can make it difficult for parents to manage their children's behavior and safety, which is why researchers recommend parents establish healthy habits in regards to social media usage to protect them.

 To prevent such detrimental symptoms in children using social and digital media, scholars suggest parental mediation in two phases depending on a child's life stage: enabling/active mediation for the elementary and middle school years and observant mediation for teens and older adolescents.

 Enabling mediation balances promotion and protection, and parents have an active role in their child's social/digital media exposure by encouraging open and constructive discussion.
 The method is centered around the parent's explanation and evaluation of social media and aims to develop empathy, critical thinking, and other vital skills of competent communicators in children.

 Observant mediation allows children to engage in social/digital media without intervention or supervision.
 This method is best used with older adolescents using social media, which provides a space for "self-expression, socializing, and the exchange of knowledge," and can educate users on digital literacy and online interpersonal communication in valuable areas.
 In this stage, it is important for parents to be aware of social media "...tak[ing] away from interpersonal relationships that nurture social skills…" and potential struggles with "self-esteem, social comparison, and peer connections."

 In conclusion, scholars encourage parents to combine both techniques, allowing their children privacy while providing them security, maintaining an open line of communication, and creating a positive atmosphere around social media to prevent mental harm.